stormpath/stormpath-framework-spec/oauth2.md

 #### web.oauth2.client_credentials.enabled

-If set to false, the endpoint should return `400 Unsupported Grant Type` if a client requests this grant flow
+If set to false, the endpoint should return the `unsupported_grant_type` error (see above).

 #### web.oauth2.client_credentials.accessToken.ttl

 Determines how long the issued token should be valid for, as seconds.
-The SDK should be accepting this option when it creates the access token for this flow.

 ## Password Grant Flow